jhpanda/BackMapping/README.md

 4. After simulations, if neccessary, use clustering method to extract representative conformations as the final solution.
 This can be done by g_cluster.

 5. Your suggestions are welcomed!

+Reference:
+Backmapping from Multiresolution Coarse-Grained Models to Atomic Structures of Large Biomolecules by Restrained Molecular Dynamics Simulations Using Bayesian Inference
+Junhui Peng, Chuang Yuan, Rongsheng Ma, and Zhiyong Zhang Journal of Chemical Theory and Computation 2019 15 (5), 3344-3353
+DOI: 10.1021/acs.jctc.9b00062